MozillaSecurity/funfuzz/src/funfuzz/js/faq.md

 The "-R" flag assumes a Mercurial clone of mozilla-central is passed in as an argument.
 Git repositories are not yet supported fully, and especially not for autoBisect.
 See issue #2.

-**Q: Can I run multiple instances of compileShell?**
+**Q: Can I run multiple instances of compile_shell?**

 This is not recommended as it will slow down your computer.
-Running one instance of compileShell will use the maximum number of cores as found by cpu_count() from the Python multiprocessing module, with the exception of ARM boards that tend to have slower cores.
+Running one instance of compile_shell will use the maximum number of cores as found by cpu_count() from the Python multiprocessing module, with the exception of ARM boards that tend to have slower cores.

-**Q: What kind of build does compileShell do, and what files do it store on my machine?**
+**Q: What kind of build does compile_shell do, and what files do it store on my machine?**

 It creates a clobber build, compiling in the ~/shell-cache directory by default.
 There may also be a bunch of tempfiles created in the system temporary directory.

 **Q: How do I check if the SpiderMonkey build created is the one I specified?**

 Post-compilation, the harness does a bunch of verification tests to ensure that the desired build is created.
 To double check, run `getBuildConfiguration();` within the SpiderMonkey shell.
-If compileShell isn't compiling as desired, file an issue!
+If compile_shell isn't compiling as desired, file an issue!

 **Q: What happens if the build I want to compile causes a compilation error?**